Lemonsity/PL_Mind_Dump/README.md

 ---
 ## Contact
-I am interested in meeting new people, and I hope to learn with other people together.
+Feel free to contact me.
+I hope we can learn from & with each other
 - yzms [at] cs [dot] toronto [dot] edu